kubeflow/kfp-tekton/guides/kfp-admin-guide.md

 # Kubeflow Pipeline Admin guide for Tekton backend.

 This page introduces different ways to configure the kfp-tekton admin settings such as configuring artifacts, log archival, and auto strip EOF newlines for Tekton results.
 Below are the list of settings for kfp-tekton admin.
-The default settings for kfp-tekton are located at [here](/manifests/kustomize/env/platform-agnostic/kfp-pipeline-config.yaml).
+The default settings for kfp-tekton are located at [here][kfp-tekton-configmap].

 ## Table of Contents